pattyjula/hrku-lima/hrku_ref.md

 ## create conda virtual env within GitBash
+### Note, the virtual environment in this example is `blly_bio_env` you can set another name as you wish
 `conda create -n blly_bio_env python=3.6`

 ## activate the environment you just created
 `source activate blly_bio_env`

-* Your app name will be in parenthesis
+* Your app name will be in parenthesis at this point within Bash

 ## Install dependencies
 * `pip install gunicorn`